-- Milia, “whiteheads”, may appear on the nose, cheeks and forehead and are due to immature oil glands and tend to disappear without additional treatment within a few weeks.
+- Milia, “whiteheads”, may appear on the nose, cheeks and forehead and are due to trapped skin flakes near the skin surface.
+These tend to disappear without additional treatment within the first month.

-- Newborn acne (acne neonatorum) appears as red splotches and whiteheads on the baby’s cheeks, forehead, nose and chin and are thought to be caused by maternal hormones.
+- Newborn acne (acne neonatorum) appears as red splotches and whiteheads on baby’s cheeks, forehead, nose and chin and is thought to be caused by maternal hormones.
 The mean age of onset is 3 weeks of age.
-No treatment is necessary.
-When onset is at 3-4 months of age, acne is called infantile acne.
-If it persists, see your doctor about possible treatment.
 Newborn acne can come and go until approximately 4 to 6 months of age.

-- Swollen eyes are common and are due to pressure on the eyes during delivery and from fluid shifts after birth.
+- Swollen eyes are common and are due to pressure on the eyes during delivery and from fluid shifts after delivery.

-- Most babies are born with blue/gray eyes.
-Eye color may be predicted by 6 months of age but may change up to one year of life.
+- Most babies are born with blue-gray eyes.
+Eye color may be predicted by 3 months of age, but may change any time up to one year of life.

 - Subconjunctival hemorrhage, which is the breakage of small blood vessels in the eyes, is not uncommon following a difficult delivery.
-This should go away in a couple of days.
+This should go away in a few weeks.

-- Blocked tear ducts, “nasolacrimal duct obstruction”, are common in the first weeks of life.
+Blocked tear ducts, “nasolacrimal duct obstruction”, are common in the first weeks of life.
 The affected eye appears watery and may produce mucous which can dry and become crusty.
 Notify pediatrician for further instruction.
-Common treatment involves gently cleaning the affected eyelid with a clean, warm, moist cotton ball or washcloth.
+Common treatment involves gently cleaning the affected eye with a clean, warm, moist cotton ball or washcloth.
 When cleaning the eye, clean from the inner aspect of the eye to the outer.
 Change the cotton ball or move the cotton ball around so that every time you swipe to clean the eye, you are using a clean area of the cotton ball.
 Some physicians may recommend massaging the duct 2-3 times per day.
-To provide lacrimal massage, gently stroke the area from the inside corner of eye downward to the bridge of the nose using a clean finger.
+To provide lacrimal massage, gently stroke the area from the inside corner of eye pressing downward to the bridge of the nose using a clean finger.
 Repeat for about five to ten strokes several times a day.
 Did you Know?: Breastmilk has antibacterial properties and is a great home remedy for cleaning crusty, watery eyes.
 Just add a drop or two of mother's milk in the inside corner of your baby's eye several times a day.

 Author : Diba Tillery RN, BSN, IBCLC, CPST